-MS AONA LIU
+MS AONA LIU Non-Executive Director

-Non-Executive Director

-Ms Liu started her career in strategic consulting and has experience in mergers & acquisitions and healthcare management across Singapore, Japan, Australia, and China.
-She is currently the Executive Chairperson of Luye Medical Group group of companies, the hospital and healthcare services platform of Luye Life Sciences Group Ltd. Luye Medical Group group of companies provides medical services with a focus on specialties such as oncology, cardiology, mental health and rehabilitation.
+Ms Liu began her career in strategic consulting and has experience in mergers & acquisitions and healthcare management across Singapore, Japan, Australia, and China.
+She is currently the Executive Chairperson of Luye Medical Group, the hospital and healthcare services platform of Luye Life Sciences Group Ltd. Luye Medical Group provides medical services with a focus on specialties such as cosmetic surgery, mental health, and rehabilitation.